sudheerj/angular-interview-questions/README.md

 # Angular Interview Questions & Answers

 > Click :star:if you like the project and follow [@SudheerJonna](https://twitter.com/SudheerJonna) for technical updates.
-PDF and Epub versions are available at [actions tab](https://github.com/sudheerj/angular-interview-questions/actions).

 ---